Turncloak-Exile/TowerFall/README.md

 ```
 =========

 TowerFall is a text based, multiple choice operating system.
+Your choices are numbered and shown with brackets.

- Choices) Designed to do be simple, efficient, qwerky and powerfull.
+ Choice1) Designed to do be simple, efficient, qwerky and powerfull.

+Example of layout:

+1)This is option 1
+2)This is option 2

-Consider Towerfall as a hiarachy on instructions:
+Consider Towerfall as a hiarachy of instructions:
 ```
 The King:
  _____________________